hmddev1/ZEMO/README.md

 ## Examples

-In the following examples, you can see the reconstructed images in different orders of Zernike.
-By calculating the *reconstruction error*, you can choose the best order for reconstruction.
+In the following examples, we provide the calculations pf Zernike moments for a given image.
+To validate the calculation, we reconstructed images in different orders of Zernike maximum orders.
-You can use these example images in the **Examples** directory.
-**Note:** Make a Python file in **ZM\Examples\** directory and test the examples with the codes provided below.
+You can use these example images in the Examples directory.
+Note: Make a Python file in *ZM\Examples* directory and test the examples with the codes provided below.

 1. Face image: (Face: Hossein Safari)